 Does mother always know best?

-Be aware, for example, that researchers have found people who grew up in the depression may be less willing to take financial risk.
-Known as “scarring”, a range of negative experiences – including share market losses – can influence our attitudes to investing for decades.
-Parents and grandparents’ experiences may differ from the situations their children face.
+Researchers have found people who grew up in the depression may be less willing to take financial risk.
+They are suffering from “scarring", from their negative experiences.
+Share market losses similarly can influence our attitudes to investing, for decades.

 Alternatively, hindsight bias can skew memories of past investments and we tend to block out bad memories in favour of good ones.
-Relatives who prospered may look back and inadvertently believe current wealth was made by a series of fortunate choices whereas, in truth, luck and general economic conditions favoured them.
+Relatives who prospered may look back and inadvertently believe their current wealth was due to their fortunate choices, whereas luck and general economic conditions favoured them.

-Parents and grandparents might be able to pass on their wisdom, but a range of sources can be helpful in checking it out.
+Parents and grandparents might pass on their wisdom, but having a range of sources can be best of all.

 This article is related to the ING International Survey: